rkvarshn/Design-Patterns/README.md

 ## Composite Pattern

 The Composite Pattern allows you to compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

+## State Pattern

+The State Pattern allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

+### Strategy vs State Pattern

+- These both use composition and delegation to incorportate different behaviors.
+- Both change behavior at runtime.
+- Strategy intents to have plugin behaviors.
+State pattern moves object into different defined state.
+In other words, strategy encapsulates behavior and state encapsulates states.
+- Strategy is defined by the client but state is done by context or state itself.